lumberjackdev/website/_posts/2019-09-22-react-first-impressions.md

 ### What's Next
 All in all, I had fun beginning my way back into frontend development.
 As I worked through the tutorial I realized I was having fun and wanted to go more in depth.
 That's as a sure sign for me that I'm going to enjoy React.
 It's a similar feeling when I'm learning any technology that I enjoy, so there will definitely be future posts about it.

 One of the import parts of React that I didn't get into was [Hooks](https://reactjs.org/docs/hooks-intro.html).
-I feel like there's so much to talk about with Hooks, that I'll probably right a follow on post about them.
+I feel like there's so much to talk about with Hooks, that I'll probably write a follow on post about them.

 I talked briefly about some of the new JavaScript features I enjoyed, so I think it's worth mentioning that I'll most likely go into TypeScript from here.
 I have a hunch that the type safety and other features of the language will feel more like home for me.